North Georgia roller derby team offers a community for local women

 “It’s like football for women,” said Zavala.
 “When you start you fall in love with it.”

-Though new to the team, Eagan practices with the team regulars, as she has been participating in roller derby since she was 15, joining up with a junior-level team in Rome.
+Though new to the team, Payton Eagan of Calhoun practices with the team regulars, as she has been participating in roller derby since she was 15, joining up with a junior-level team in Rome.

 “I just have a passion for roller skating,” she said, a passion which began like many others at a birthday party at a roller rink.